-Widely regarded as one of Canada's foremost telecommunications experts and the global authority on Nortel Networks, he has covered the telecom sector for more than 28 years.
+Widely regarded as one of Canada's foremost telecommunications experts (he was also the global authority on Nortel Networks), he has covered the telecom sector for more than three decades.

 University of Western Ontario: MA, Journalism 1981